velociteriseup/mlproject/Python App/README.md

     Type services.msc and press Enter to open the Services Management Console.

 Locate Google Update Service:

-    In the Services Management Console, scroll down and locate the service named "Google Update Service (gupdate)" or "Google Update Service (gupdatem)".
+In the Services Management Console, scroll down and locate the service named "Google Update Service (gupdate)" and "Google Update Service (gupdatem)".

 Disable Google Update Service:

 Right-click on the Google Update service.
 Select "Properties" from the context menu.
 In the Properties window, locate the "Startup type" dropdown menu.
 Change the startup type to "Disabled".
 Click on the "Apply" button, then click "OK" to save the changes.)
 3. **Open Terminal**: Open Terminal in "Python App" folder.
 4. **Install Dependencies**: Install the required dependencies, You can do this by running `pip install Flask selenium webdriver-manager pandas requests beautifulsoup4 scikit-learn`.
 5. **Launch the App**: Launch the Flask app by entering `python app.py` in terminal.